tiwilliam/vagrant-debian/README.md

 ## Configuration

-You can VagrantKey options in `vagrant-debian` file :
+You can set VagrantKey options in `vagrant-debian` file :

     VBOX_KEY="${FOLDER_BASE}/vagrantkey"